javolution/javolution-cpp/README.md

 ### Javolution C++ - All the benefits of Javolution for C++ developpers.

 Javolution C++ makes it easy for developper to reuse / port any existing Java code.
 It includes a port of standard Java classes (java.lang/java.util), OSGi (org.osgi) and JUnit (junit.framework).
-Garbage collection is done through reference counting (smart pointers) and memory is managed by Javolution itself (no heap allocation performed after activation of the Javolution bundle).
+Garbage collection is done through reference counting (smart pointers).
-Its syntax is very close to the Java syntax (more info in the Wiki).
+The syntax is very close to the Java syntax (see Javolution source code).
 Here is a typical C++ header class (org/acme/Foo.hpp) using the Javolution framework.

 ```cpp